jw-taylor/BotC-Scripts/README.md

 # BotC-Scripts
-Repository of custom BOTC scripts, with json files for online grimoirs
+Repository of custom BotC scripts, with json files for online grimoirs